Simplexity-Development/Small_Texture_Tweaks/README.md

-# High contrast pottery
+# Small Tweaks
+This is the repo for multiple small tweak resource packs These resource packs are:

+## High Contrast Pottery
-This project just adjusts the colors of the decorated pots and sherds to increase the contrast This makes the textures easier to see, and look cooler
+Gives decorated pots and sherds a higher contrast so that it's easier to see what the pattern is.
+Also looks cooler in my opinion

+## Accurately Colored Terracotta
+Adjusts dyed terracotta to accurately refelct their names